hakeem0114/Autonomous_Robot/README.md

 # Autonomous-Robot

-Group Final project project to create an obstacle avoiding robot.
+Group final project to create an obstacle avoiding robot.

 Task 1 - Use a joystick to manually move the RC